Transferring to Another Institution

 Penn College's Transfer-focused Degrees

 Penn College's associate of arts and associate of applied arts majors are designed for transfer into baccalaureate programs.
-The School of Integrated Studies offers two associate of arts degrees-General Studies and Studio Arts-which provide the foundation in liberal arts and general education courses required in many bachelor's degrees.
+The School of Sciences, Humanities & Visual Communications offers two associate of arts degrees-General Studies and Studio Arts-which provide the foundation in liberal arts and general education courses required in many bachelor's degrees.
 Students have considerable flexibility to choose courses to satisfy the first two years in their chosen majors.
 However, individuals interested in transfer should contact the four-year institutions early in their majors to plan course selection effectively.

 Priority Transfer to The Pennsylvania State University